 The only fee is an origination fee of 2.0 percent that is assessed at closing.
 Fees are not deposited into the DWSRF.
-The fees may be used for administrative costs, including, but not limited to, project oversight, long-term financial monitoring, and for the AMPSS program, CPA to Go program, and to provide technical assistance under the Securing Safe Water initiative as described in Section XIII.
+The accumulated fees may be used for administrative costs, including, but not limited to, project oversight, long-term financial monitoring, and Special Program Initiatives described in Section XII.